hikerpig/pintora/website/docs/configuration/config.md

 }
 ```

-## The `@style` directive
+## The `@config` directive

-If you don't have the access to add JS script into the page or in the Node.js module, it's also possible to override some configs of the builtin diagrams through the `@style` directive.
+If you don't have the access to add JS script into the page or in the Node.js module, it's also possible to override some configs of the builtin diagrams through the `@config` directive.

 :::info
 This is the recommended way to override configs inside the text DSL for all pintora's builtin diagrams.